entrecode/ec.doc/doc/data_manager.md

 While Data Manager owners (users with an entrecode Account) can generally do anything, the generated APIs have their own User Management.
 It knows three types of users: *Public*, which is everybody without any authentication (Web Users). *Anonymous* which are users that are created by software, but that never actively registered – useful to have users store their own data in an app without requiring an registration.
 And finally *Registered* which are users that have actively signed up, providing an email address and at least one login method.

-Anonymous users have one access token that is valid indefinitely or until the sign up and become a registered user.
+Anonymous users have one access token that is valid indefinitely or until they sign up and become a registered user.
 Login and Signup can be done using a registered [Data Manager Client](resources/dm-client/).

 To get an anonymous user, POST to the `<dataManagerShortID>:_auth/anonymous` relation.
 Optional query parameter can be set to adjust the token validity time.
 It returns an object containing the long-lived `jwt`, as well as an `accountID` and information about the token validity time.